Average American Income (2012 to 2021)

-If you’re an online entrepreneur looking to set up an ecommerce business targeting the US market, it’s important to have a basic understanding of the average US income.
+If you’re looking to set up an ecommerce business targeting the US market, it’s important to have a basic understanding of the average US income.

-According to the latest data on average American income levels from the US Bureau of Labor Statistics (BLS), in 2019, the average salary in the US came in at $81,220.
+According to the latest data on average American income levels from the US Bureau of Labor Statistics (BLS), in 2020, the average US income came in at $84,352 per year (before taxes).

-Though there were slight dips of 0.16 percent and 0.92 percent in 2013 and 2014 respectively, the average American income has actually been increasing steadily in recent years.
+Though there were slight dips of 2.76 percent in 2013 and 1.46 percent in 2017, the average American income has actually been increasing steadily in recent years.

-As a matter of fact, the average American salary has risen every year since 2014.
-In the five-year period from 2014 to 2019, it increased by $16,788, which is a 4.77 percent average annual increase and a whopping 26.1 percent overall increase.
+As a matter of fact, the average American income has risen every year since 2018.
+In the period years from 2018 to 2020, it increased by $5,717.
+This marked a 4.68 percent average annual increase and a 7.27 percent overall increase.

-The latest statistics from the BLS show that as of the second quarter of 2020, the median weekly income of all full-time wage and salary American workers was $1,006.
-This is a 10.3 percent year-over-year increase and a 3.6 percent quarterly increase.
+The latest statistics from the BLS show that as of the second quarter of 2021, the median weekly income of all full-time wage and salary American workers was $1,003.
+This is a 0.7 percent year-over-year increase and a 0.8 percent increase from the previous quarter.

 Average Income in the US Compared to the Rest of the World

-According to data from the World Bank, the US is one of the countries whose citizens enjoy high levels of income.
-Along with Canada, Greenland, Australia, Japan, South Korea, and most European Union countries, the US is tagged as a “high income” country.
+According to data from the World Bank, US citizens are considered to have high levels of income.
+Along with Canada, Australia, Japan, South Korea, most European Union countries, and several others, the US is tagged as a “high income” country.